simias/beetle-psx-libretro/dynarec/DESIGN.md

 ## Branch delay slot

-One quick of the MIPS processor used in the PSX is that the instruction immediately after a branch instruction is always included, even if the branch is taken.
+One quirk of the MIPS processor used in the PSX is that the instruction immediately after a branch instruction is always included, even if the branch is taken.